Transportability of model-based estimands in evidence synthesis

-Following Austin and Stafford,\cite{austin2008performance} we select the intercept $\beta_0=-1$ and the main covariate effects $\beta_1=\beta_2=\beta_3=1$ for both studies (Equations \ref{eqn2} and \ref{eqn3}).\cite{austin2008performance} Using the aforementioned iterative process based on Monte Carlo integration, we set the treatment coefficient $\beta_T=1.0486$ to induce marginal odds ratios of 2 and 2.46 in $S=1$ and $S=2$, respectively, for each active treatment versus the common comparator.
-Notably, we can observe that the true marginal odds ratios differ between studies, seemingly depending on the distribution of covariates that are purely prognostic.
+Following an iterative procedure by Austin and Stafford based on Monte Carlo integration,\cite{austin2008performance} we set the treatment coefficient $\beta_T=1.05$ to induce true marginal odds ratios of 2 and 2.45 (0.69 and 0.9 on the log odds ratio scale) in $S=1$ and $S=2$, respectively, for each active treatment versus control, in the third scenario with the logit link.

+In the first scenario with the identity link, due to the collapsibility of the mean difference and the absence of treatment effect heterogeneity at the individual level, the marginal mean difference for active treatment versus control in both $S=1$ and $S=2$ is equal to $\beta_T=1.05$.
+Similarly, in the second scenario with the log link, due to the collapsibility of the (log) risk ratio and the absence of treatment effect heterogeneity at the individual level, the marginal log risk ratio in both $S=1$ and $S=2$ is also equal to $\beta_T=1.05$.
+Notably, the marginal (log) odds ratio differs across studies with different distributions of purely prognostic covariates, but the marginal mean difference and the marginal (log) risk ratio do not, in the absence of (conditional) effect measure modification.